Gravitational waves from cosmic strings in LISA: reconstruction pipeline and physics interpretation: Introduction

 As mentioned earlier, PTA observatories have shown evidence of an SGWB in the nanohertz range.
 While the most likely culprit is the spectrum produced by supermassive black holes~\cite{Phinney:2001di,NANOGrav:2023hfp,Ellis:2023owy}, a possible connection of PTA observations to cosmic strings has been pointed out earlier in the literature ~\cite{Ellis:2020ena,Blasi:2020mfx,Blanco-Pillado:2021ygr} and has recently been considered in the analysis of the new data~\cite{NANOGrav:2023hvm, EPTA:2023hof, Ellis:2023tsl, Figueroa:2023zhu, Servant:2023mwt, Ellis:2023oxs, Kume:2024adn}.
 Even if these observations are ultimately confirmed to be due to causes other than cosmic strings, they will somewhat limit the cosmic-string detection prospects in the LISA band.
 On the other hand, the confirmation of a cosmic-string-induced SGWB in the nanohertz band would help set important priors for the LISA searches.
 Given the current interpretation uncertainties, we will not use the low-frequency information in our pipeline.

 This paper is laid out as follows.
 In section~\ref{sec:models}, we review SGWB production by cosmic strings and discuss the two models used in this study.
 The reader familiar with cosmic string SGWB and the models used (Models I and II of ref.~\cite{Auclair:2019wcv}) can likely skip much of this section, but may wish to stop at section~\ref{subsec:modelI}, where we introduce a novel way to include all relevant emission modes in the computation of the template for Model I, and in section~\ref{subsec:modelI-II-nonstandard}, where we discuss the effects of non-standard cosmological histories on the SGWB.
 In section~\ref{sec:SGWBinner}, we go into further details about how we implement the cosmic-string SGWB search and reconstruction in the \texttt{SGWBinner}.
 This involves reconstructing signals using templates and incorporating elements such as the LISA noise curve and GWs from other sources.
 In section~\ref{sec:results}, we use \texttt{SGWBinner} to forecast LISA's ability to reconstruct the cosmic string SGWB for both models under various circumstances, most notably in the presence of astrophysical foregrounds from binary systems.
-Finally, in section \ref{sec:science-interpretation}, we comment on the physics interpretation of the potential results obtained by the LISA observatory.
+In section \ref{sec:science-interpretation}, we comment on the physics interpretation of the potential results obtained by the LISA observatory.
 We conclude in section~\ref{sec:conclusions}.
+We finally devote \cref{sec:app_modelI} and \cref{sec:app-prebbn} to some original, technical results on the templates investigated in our analysis.